 - In dutch oven or large heavy bottomed pot, cook bacon pieces over medium heat until all fat is rendered.
 The bacon pieces will soften when cooked with the collard greens, so ensure the bacon is fully cooked so you don't end up with soggy bacon.
 Scoop bacon out and allow to drain on paper towel.
 Discard almost all oil, but leave about a tablespoon in the bottom of the pot.

 - Saute onions in remaining tablespoon of bacon oil until tender and slightly brown, about 5 minutes.
-Add bacon and garlic, then saute 2 more minutes.
+Add half of the cooked bacon (reserving the other half) and garlic, then saute 2 more minutes.

 - Add greens and saute just until they start to wilt.